anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 The Registrar announces itself using ACP instance of GRASP using M_FLOOD messages.
 Autonomic Network Join Proxies MUST support GRASP discovery of Registrar as described in section 4.3 of {{RFC8995}} .

-Here is an example M_FLOOD announcing the Join-Proxy at fe80::1, on standard coaps port 5684.
+Here is an example M_FLOOD announcing the Join Proxy at fe80::1, on standard coaps port 5684.

 ~~~
      [M_FLOOD, 12340815, h'fe800000000000000000000000000001', 180000,